Frequently Asked Questions

 We can offer you introductory days where you can find out more, but unfortunately not shadowing or placement opportunities unless you are training for an MA in Music Therapy.
 Most of our work is in the community and for reasons of confidentialilty it generally doesn't work to have people shadowing our therapists.
 You may like to help us fundraise - and discover more about music therapy in the process!

-When you have looked through this site, watched the videos etc, why not visit the British Association for Music Therapy (www.bamt.org) They have lots of information and a search facility to locate therapists in your area.
+You could also visit the British Association for Music Therapy website where you will find lots of information and a search facility to locate therapists in your area.